A lot or a little?

 What parents need to know

-Parents need to know that there's racism and prejudice in this movie.
+Parents need to know that there's racism and prejudice in Driving Miss Daisy.
 Police officers refer to the two main characters as a "n---r" and an "old Jew."
 Though not shown, a Jewish synagogue is bombed.
 A man tells a story about a racially motivated lynching from his childhood.
 The beginning of the movie features a very mild, injury-free car crash and later, there's a frantic, upsetting scene that hints at Alzheimer's.

 - Parents say